Employee Engagement: How Can You Tell if People are Really Engaged?

 What girds emotional safety and satisfaction at work differs from person to person.
 The formula is some blend of successful experience in three areas: results, process and relationship.
 Results have to do with achievement.
 Process is about control (for the employee, e.g., autonomy and for the organization, e.g., work processes that meet or exceed a standard).
-Relationship is about quality of our human connections – person-to-person, team-to-team, business representative to customer.
+Relationship is about the quality of our human connections – person-to-person, team-to-team, business representative to the customer.

 It’s hard to control for all those variables.
-That’s why employee engagements surveys that ask lots of questions on how well the company in helping people feel safe and satisfied or what others do or don’t do miss the point.
+That’s why employee engagements surveys that ask lots of questions about how well the company in helping people feel safe and satisfied or what others do or don’t do miss the point.
 (Don’t get us wrong.
 A survey with lots of questions may point to a significant trend or phenomenon.
 That can be the starting point of a very productive inquiry.)

 To discover actual levels of engagement, we suggest that you depend less on annual or semi-annual employee engagement surveys and more on regular conversations between managers and employees and among colleagues (e.g., peer coaching).

 In those regular conversations, have managers or peers ask one question that gets at the heart of the matter for the employee, e.g., How often do you start work with the ambition to help your team (or another colleague) accomplish something worthwhile?

 Start with a set of questions important to your organization – experience-focused vs feelings-focused questions – and have employees can pick the 1 or 2 most resonant with their daily experience.